iluvgirlswithglasses/home/README.md

 This is my very simple i3wm dotfiles, focusing on the arrangement of high-contrast colors---which I believe aren't appreciated enough.
 Vibrant scarlet set against a deep, cold dark-blue background...
 I just love it so much.

-By the way, It is hard coded for dual monitors, so please edit `./profile` and `./.config/i3/config` before applying this dotfiles on other systems.
+By the way, it is hard coded for dual monitors, so please edit `./profile` (line 8-9) and `./.config/i3/config` (line 126-135) before applying this dotfiles on other systems.

 # Showcase